jnakkerud/stantonstyle/index.md

 Weather forecast can be found [here](https://www.stantonamarlberg.com/en/weather-report).
 Ski conditions [here](https://www.bergfex.com/stanton-stchristoph/schneebericht/).
 Web cams [here](https://www.stantonamarlberg.com/en/webcams)
 # Where to Eat and Drink in St. Anton

 St. Anton has legendary Apres Ski and great on the mountain restaurants in St. Anton and nearby Lech.
+In town has a good selection of restaurants including some late night options.

 ![Restos](/assets/images/mooserwirt.jpeg)
 ## On the mountain